keaising/keaising.github.io/content/book/tcpip in 24 hours.md

 : The data package passed from TCP at the Transport layer to the Internet layer.

 Datagram
+:
-: 1.
-The data package passed from the Internet layer to the Network Access layer,
+   1. The data package passed from the Internet layer to the Network Access layer
    2. or a data package passed from UDP at the Transport layer to the Internet layer.

 Frame
 : The data package created at the Network Access layer.